Magento 2 Case Study

 The designer provided us with all of the graphics for the most popular screen resolutions and we implemented a smooth responsive effect to make sure all users have no trouble using the site.
 The menus are collapsing where necessary to reveal the most important information first.

 The secondary features include product reviews with a commenting option, homepage banner scheduling, latest tweets, product feeds to Amazon and Google, extended FAQ section.

-Performance optimization was done in the end of the project and included both server-side and onsite optimization resu2s) with the same amount of grlting in a great decrease of page loading (from 7s to aphics.
+Performance optimization was done at the end of the project and included both server-side and onsite optimization, which resulted in a great decrease of page loading.